 Cheerleaders’ Skirts Got Shorter as the Decade Wore On

-At the start of the 60s, cheerleaders typically wore longer, full skirts that went down to just above their ankles.
+At the start of the '60s, cheerleaders typically wore long, full skirts that went down to just above their ankles.
 The wool skirts were mostly paired with a long-sleeved sweater with the school’s initials on it.
-The long skirts may have mimics the fashion of the day, but they were limiting and restricted movement.
+The long skirts may have mimicked the fashion of the day, but they were limiting and restricted movement.
 As the 1960s women’s fashions began to see shorter and shorter skirts, the cheerleading uniform followed suit.
 By the end of the decade, the cheerleaders wore short, pleated wool skirts with their sweaters.
 The shoes, for the most part, remained the same.
 Black and white saddle shoes remained popular cheerleading shoes throughout the sixties and seventies.

 Cheerleaders are Motivators